typography-interaction-2526/typography-interaction-2526.github.io/content/topic/flexbox/index.md

 <aside>

-Figma’s [*auto layout*](https://help.figma.com/hc/en-us/articles/360040451373-Explore-auto-layout-properties) system maps [almost directly](https://medium.com/timeless/figmas-flexbox-cdebb6968c29) to flexbox, in defining rows or columns and then distributing items—and is likewise applied on the parent&thinsp;/container.
+Figma’s [*auto layout*](https://help.figma.com/hc/en-us/articles/360040451373-Explore-auto-layout-properties) system maps [almost directly](https://medium.com/timeless/figmas-flexbox-cdebb6968c29) to flexbox, in defining rows or columns and then distributing items—and is likewise applied on the parent/container.

 </aside>

 ### `flex-direction`

 After specifying an element as *flex*, we can set its main axis with [the `flex-direction` property](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction).
-By default (you don’t have to write it), this behaves as `flex-direction: row;`—so you’ll generally only be adding it when you want something going vertical, with `flex-direction: column;`&thinsp;:
+By default (you don’t have to write it), this behaves as `flex-direction: row;`—so you’ll generally only be adding it when you want something going vertical, with `flex-direction: column;`&#x202F;:

 <figure
 	@caption="The first list is `display: block;` by default.
 Also note that we gave them all a `min-height`, to show start/end!"